 Some newborns tolerate nappy changes without so much as a little kitten cry, while others break your heart with their wailing.
-The new mums in our Mum’s Grapevine Baby Groups have been offering helpful tips for soothing newborns who don’t particularly like having their tooshie changed.
+The new mums in the Mum’s Grapevine Baby Groups have been offering helpful nappy changing tips for soothing newborns who don’t particularly like having their tooshie changed.

-From clever ways to warm up wipes to distraction techniques, here are 7 real mum tips for stress-free nappy changes with newborns.
+From clever ways to warm-up baby wipes to distraction techniques, here are 7 real mum nappy chaning tips for stress-free nappy changes with newborns.

 1. Warm it up